 Designing strategies in artistic, cultural and creative organisations and/or events III

-- Management of cultural projects and events: support and implementation (2/2) (30h)
+Entrepreneurial, cultural, social and solidarity project - support and implementation (2/2) (30h)

 Promoting employability in the artistic, cultural and creative sector IV